benjtinsley/ttree/README.md

 The __T Tree__ is comprised of 2 data structures: __Talent Nodes__ and __Task Nodes__, both of which are structured into binary trees, but with different properties.

 #### T Tree
-Every Talent Node is initialized with the following properties.
+A singular T Tree is initialized with the following properties.
 Type denoted in parenthesis:
 - __head__: Pointer to an uncountable and unknown head with no name and rank of infinity, from which all Talent Nodes come (_Talent Node_)
 - __time__: The current time of the T Tree (_integer_)
 - __total_nodes__: The total Talent Nodes in the T Tree (_integer_)